-The site is basically irregular in shape with frontage along the west side of South Gettysburg Avenue.
-It also has frontage along the exit ramp from US Route 35.
+The site is basically irregular in shape with frontage along the west side of McArthur Avenue and the south side of Keturah Drive.

-The ingress and egress is considered to be adequate as the site has access from South Gettysburg Avenue.
+The ingress and egress is considered to adequate as the site has access from McArthur Avenue.
 It is presently vacant as there are no improvements on the site.

-The subject site is zoned CI, Campus Institutional.
-A single-unit residential or commercial use would be legal and conforming based on the city of Dayton's zoning ordinance.
+The subject site is zoned ER-4, Eclectic Residential and OS, Open Space.
+A single-unit residential use would be legal and conforming based on the city of Dayton's zoning ordinance.